Submission of annual accounts: obligations and confidentiality

 Thresholds applicable to small businesses are higher:

-• a balance sheet total of less than 4 million euros;
+- a balance sheet total not exceeding 7.5 million euros;

-• a net turnover of less than 8 million euros;
+- a net turnover not exceeding 15 million euros;

-• an average workforce of less than 50 employees.
+- an average workforce of no more than 50 employees.

 Again, you must not exceed two of these three criteria during two consecutive exercises.